Current Doctoral Students

 In addition to their studies, doctoral candidates are involved in many aspects of the school.
 Among other activities, they hold Research or Teaching Fellowships and organize speaker series, conferences,and journals.

-Ozlem Altinkaya Genel is a second year DDes student.
-Her doctoral research focuses on the regional development around the Sea of Marmara in Turkey and its interactions with the Mediterranean throughout the history.
-Her work benefits from various disciplines including urban sociology, environmental history, urban geography; engages diverse research methods such as GIS systems, remote sensing images and data visualization.
+Ozlem Altinkaya Genel is a doctoral candidate at Harvard Graduate School of Design.
+Her doctoral research focuses on the regional development around the Marmara Sea in Turkey and its interactions with the Mediterranean and the Black Sea worlds.
+By deciphering the historical development process around the Marmara Sea, she is hoping to develop a relational understanding of Istanbul’s urban development; thereby contribute to hybrid urbanization theories that transcend city-country dichotomy.
+Her work benefits from various disciplines including urban history, environmental history, historical geography, urban geography and cartography.

 The goal of Nicole Beattie’s doctoral study is to identify the ways in which the design of our built environment and policymaking can facilitate humans’ vital relationship to sunlight and thus our health.